 3 WEEKS IN AUSTRALIA EAST COAST

 If you have the time and patience, this itinerary can be a fun road trip.
 You should also make sure you pack your luggage smartly.
-You will travel far from home, so bring all your necessities but do not overpack.
+You will travel far from home, so bring all your necessities, but do not overpack.

-Sydney and Canberra for 9 days
+Sydney and Canberra for 8 days

 I recommend you combine these two cities together in a week.
-The distance is about 300 kilometres (186 mi) or a 3-hour drive or 4-hour train.
+The distance is about 300 kilometres (186 mi), a 3-hour drive or a 4-hour train.
 The fastest way to reach Canberra from Sydney is via plane, but it is very expensive.
-The cheapest is via train, which would cost anywhere from $27 to $40.
-If you’re going to ride a bus, it could cost you anywhere from $30 to $60 and will take 3 hours and 30 minutes.

 Sydney